TeamMoegMC/TheWinterRescue/kubejs/README.md

 3. `the_winter_rescue/lang` is hints and advancements translation folder.
 4. `tips/lang` is in-game tips translation folder.
 5. `twr_quests/lang` is quest book translation folder.
-6. `diet/lang` is diet language and our custom diet group translation folder, __do not contribute this to Diet Mod__.
 7. `twr_researches/lang` is research text translation folder.

 You are welcomed to contribute to these folders.